 ARPANET was one of the first 'wide area' computer networks, and was created to allow US research laboratories and universities to connect and exchange data.
 ARPANET was one of the first computer networks to feature packet switching.
 Packet switching would underpin how the Internet works.
 ARPANET is therefore viewed as a forerunner to the Internet.

 In the early 1960's one of the first scientists to formulate the idea of a 'Intergalactic (global) Network' computer network - using a standardised computer language - was Joseph Licklider.
-Licklider was the first director of the Information Processing Techniques Office (IPTO) of ARPA in the early 1960's and is often quoted as being the individual who inspired (later) computer scientists (at ARPA) to develop ARPANET.
+Licklider was the first director of ARPA's Information Processing Techniques Office (IPTO) and he is usually referred to as being the individual who inspired (later) computer scientists to develop ARPANET.
 Additionally, the theory underpinning ARPANET was outlined in a book titled "Communication Nets" - authored by Leonard Kleinrock (1964).
 Paul Baran and Donald Davies attempted to develop packet switching networks in the 1960's and their work also influenced the scientists of ARPANET.
-While Licklider was not involved in creating ARPANET (he had left ARPA), his influence was crucial in persuading Ivan Sutherland and Robert Taylor - his successors - that the development of a 'wide area' network' was of great importance.
+While Licklider was not involved in creating ARPANET (he had left ARPA by that stage), his influence was crucial in persuading Ivan Sutherland and Robert Taylor - his successors - that the development of a 'wide area network' was of great importance.

 By 1968, the plans for ARPANET were well under way, and Lawrence Roberts contracted Leonard Kleinrock at UCLA to undertake measurement calculations for the network.
-Roberts also sent a 'Request For Quotation' for the development of the IMP to over 100 companies to build the IMPs for ARPANET.
+Roberts also sent a 'Request For Quotation' to over 100 companies to build the IMPs for ARPANET.
 ARPA eventually contracted the work of building the IMP to 'Bolt, Beranek and Newman' (BBN) technologies; Frank Heart's group at BBN would build the IMP.
 The Interface Message Processor was a micro-computer that functioned as a packet-switching node; the IMP technology was outlined in the first RFC document (RFC 1).
 Robert Kahn, who was part of Frank Heart's BBN group, authored "Host to IMP Spec.
-1822' which outlined how to write an interface so that host computers could connect to the IMP.
+1822", that outlined how to write an interface so that host computers could connect to an IMP.

 The task of writing the host-to-host protocols for ARPANET was conducted by the Network Working Group (NWG) - a forerunner to the Internet Engineering Task Force (IEFT).
 The NWG was led by Stephen D. Crocker and supervised by Larry Roberts.
 It was Crocker who invented the Request for Comments (RFC) document system - to better handle the design process of the protocols - and who outlined the original ARPANET protocols in RFC1, RFC2, RFC3 and RFC4.
 The starting point for an ARPANET protocol was the 1822 protocol; this protocol would eventually be replaced by the Network Control Program (NCP) (designed by the NWG).
 The process of creating the protocols, was, according to Stephen Crocker, a haphazard process that did not adhere to a 'grand plan'.

 The official plan for ARPANET was delivered by Lawrence Roberts to Bob Taylor on the 3rd of June, 1969.
-The team of computer scientists who helped to design and build ARPANET are known as the: Pioneers of the Internet.
+The team of computer scientists who helped to design and build ARPANET are amongst the Pioneers of the Internet.

 When ARPANET was eventually launched, it was comprised of four nodes; each node featured an Interface Message Processor (IMP).
 The four nodes (locations) were:

-As a side note: it may seem unusual for one of the nodes to be located in Utah; the other nodes were located in California.
-Ivan Sutherland, previously a director at the IPTO of ARPA - a keen supporter for the funding of ARPANET - worked at the computer science department at the University of Utah.
+As a side note: it may seem unusual for one of the nodes to be located in Utah; as the other nodes were located in California.
+Ivan Sutherland, previously a IPTO director and provided funding for an early Roberts / Marill networking experiment, was working at the University of Utah computer science department and led the team that installed the Utah IMP.

 The first authority created for ARPANET was the Network Information Center (NIC).
 The Network Information Center (NIC) was located at Douglas Engelbart's Augmentation Research Center (SRI) laboratory.
 Each host computer on the ARPANET was assigned a number.
 The issue with numbers are that they are difficult to memorise.
 Hostnames were devised to make it easy to memorise the address of host computers connected to ARPANET.
 The Network Information Center (NIC) was created to manage the process of assigning hostnames.
 ARPANET nodes could request a hostname from the Network Information Center (NIC).
 The NIC would manually store all the hostname information in a file named: HOSTS.TXT.
 Hosts would download this file from SRI and manually install it onto their host computer.
 Eventually, the Domain Name System (DNS) would be created (1984) to replace this system.

-By 1973, ARPANET had been connected to over 25 nodes in the United States of America, and it had been connected to it's first international nodes (in Norway and England).
-The key individuals who developed ARPANET, such as Bob Taylor, left ARPA in 1973.
+By 1973, Lawrence Roberts had overseen ARPANET being connected to over 25 nodes in the United States of America, and it's connection to it's first international nodes (in Norway and England).
 In 1973, the Mansfield Amendment directed ARPA to spend less funding on science projects and to focus on projects with a direct military use.
 While ARPANET would continue to be funded, it's funding was limited, and many of the computer scientists who created it moved to the private sector to develop commercial computer products; Lawrence Roberts was one of these scientits.

 In 1975, due in part to the Mansfield Amendment of 1973, and the fact ARPANET was operational - ARPA was a development agenecy - the Defense Communication Agency (DCA) took operational control of ARPANET.
 The Defense Communication Agency (DCA) split ARPANET into a research and a military network.
-The military network was named MILNET, while the research network was still referred to as ARPANET.
+The military network was named MILNET and the research network was still named as ARPANET.
 Longterm plans were to phase out the research ARPANET network.